PierreBeaucoral/PierreBeaucoral.github.io/content/post/Suno/index.md

 # How did I use it?

-I use the summary of my research project on NLP and the OECD CRS dataset and give some instructions about the style (initially "old emotional rap"), then I let the machine do the maths and here is the result:
+I use the summary of my research project on NLP and the OECD CRS dataset and give some instructions about the style (initially "old emotional rap"), then I let the machine do the maths and [here is the result](https://pierrebeaucoral.github.io/post/Suno/OECD.mp4)